While Nice is only the fifth largest city in France, it boasts the No. 2 position as international tourists’ destination of choice (behind Paris).

 Just walking at a leisurely pace around the coastline in the fresh sea air is lovely.
 Climb (or take the lift) up to Castle Hill for a phenomenal view, then wander down to the port to take a Riviera boat cruise (included with your French Riviera Pass).
 A perky script delivered by your guide in both French and wonderfully thick accented English will have you spying the home of Elton John and other jaw-dropping Mediteranean Sea-side mansions, along with the stunning towns of Saint-Jean-Cap-Ferrat and Villefranche-sur-Mer.

-You can opt to go on a snorkelling excursion (also included with your pass) or get another taste of the lifestyles of the rich and famous during a helicopter ride to Monaco (seven minutes).
 Otherwise, just grab a book or an iPod playlist and settle in for a long lazy day at the beach.

 The Deck Hotel